Ponytail Palm, commonly known as elephant’s foot, is a long-lasting succulent that thrives in low-maintenance indoor environments.

 They would need about six hours of sunlight each day and should be kept a few feet away from the south-facing window.

-Otherwise, keep under LED grow lights with appropriate wavelength if your area lacks sunlight.
+Otherwise, keep under LED grow lights with appropriate wavelengths if your area lacks sunlight.

 2. Ideal Temperature

-Ponytail Palm grows well in an average home condition with room temperature and low to moderate humidity levels.
+Ponytail Palm grows well in average home conditions with room temperature and low to moderate humidity levels.

-Provide a warm temperature of 60 to 80°F in the growing season and slightly more relaxed, 50-55°F in winters.
+Provide a warm temperature of 60 to 80°F in the growing season and slightly more relaxed, 50-55°F in winter.